Tender chicken and sweet corn are combined in a creamy chicken corn soup with just enough heat to warm your mouth without setting it on fire.

 - 1 teaspoon ground cumin

-- 1/4 teaspoon smoked paprika
+- ¼ teaspoon smoked paprika

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1/4 teaspoon cayenne pepper
+- ¼ teaspoon cayenne pepper

 - 3 cups cooked chicken chopped bite-size

-- 3/4 cup heavy cream
+- ¾ cup heavy cream

 - Reduce to a low simmer and add the chicken.
 Let it warm for a few minutes and then stir in the cream.
+Taste the soup and add salt as needed.
 Remove from the heat and serve.
-Enjoy!

 (originally posted 09/20/13 – notes and photos updated 2/23/23)